Pacific-salmon-assess/Atnarko-sockeye/R/README.md

-all scripts to process data, fit models, draw inference, should go in this folder.
+# All scripts to process data, fit models, draw inference, should go in this folder.